lencse/blog.lencse.io/_posts/2020-04-12-replace-the-irreplaceable.md

 ### Why Jekyll?

 Because it's a stable and well-tested solution for my purpose.
+[I've written a post about this.]({% post_url 2020-04-12-why-jekyll %})

 ### Why Netlify?